jtonini/hpc-biology-test-suite/README.md

 - BEAST team for providing excellent example datasets
 - IQ-TREE developers for comprehensive phylogenetic analysis tools
+- DeepMind for AlphaFold3 and associated test scripts
+- QIIME2 development team for microbiome analysis tools
 - HPC community for testing and feedback

 ## Support